Matthew-Dove/Std.Out/README.md

 # Std.Out

-Captures output of a program to assist with debugging.
+Captures the output of services to assist with debugging.
-This project is tailored towards AWS services, and is not suitable for general purpose diagnostics.
+This project is tailored towards AWS, and is not suitable for general purpose diagnostics.

 ![Console Standard Out Visualization](assets/ConsoleStandardOut.webp)